peterldowns/pgtestdb/README.md

 include a connection string you can use to connect to it with `psql` and explore what happened.

-testdb works with any migration framework, and includes out-of-the-box adaptors for the most popular golang frameworks:
+pgtestdb works with any migration framework, and includes out-of-the-box adaptors for the most popular golang frameworks:

 - [golangmigrator](migrators/golangmigrator/) for [golang-migrate/migrate](https://github.com/golang-migrate/migrate)